-If your organization has a Federal IRS tax-exempt letter proving that the organization is a not-for-profit organization, then the organization qualifies.
+If your organization has a Federal IRS determination letter proving that the organization is a not-for-profit organization, then the organization qualifies.
 State/county/local government agencies are also eligible with their tax exempt status letter.

 Your organization must be able to demonstrate that services are provided to those who live within the CFCI service area (within a 50-mile radius of the city of Peoria, IL).

-If the organization is a not-for-profit and the project meets one or more of the objectives that CFCI strives to meet in funding (located on the grant guidelines, posted on the website here) then your project is a good fit for our competitive grant process.
+If the organization is a not-for-profit and the project meets one or more of the objectives that CFCI strives to meet in funding (view the grant guidelines posted on our website) then your project is a good fit for our competitive grant process.

 Please note: CFCI does not fund: 1) Annual campaigns, 2) individuals, 3) endowments, 4) grants made for sectarian religious purposes unless the religious organization or church requests funds to serve people beyond their membership.

 Your organization may request up to $15,000.
 CFCI typically gives much smaller grants, however.
 Usually in the $5,000 range

 The IRS Federal tax exempt letter proves that your organization is functioning as a 501(c)(3) organization with non-profit status.
 This letter also documents the organization’s Employer Identification Number (EIN).